Macabebe

-Macabebe, officially the Municipality of Macabebe (Balen ning Macabebe; Bayan ng Macabebe), is a 1st class municipality in the province of Pampanga, Philippines.
-According to the 2020 census, it has a population of 78,151 people.
+Macabebe, officially the Municipality of Macabebe (Balen ning Macabebe; Bayan ng Macabebe), is a municipality in the province of Pampanga, Philippines.
+According to the 2024 census, it has a population of 82,933 people.

-History
+Etymology

-Macabebe, an ancient town in the modern-day province of Pampanga, is intimately linked to the Pampanga River (Río Grande de la Pampanga).
-The town was named Macabebe because it is geographically situated along the shores (Pampangan: bebe; Tagalog: baybay) or banks of Río Grande de Pampanga.
+The town was named Macabebe because it is located along the shores (Pampangan: bebe; Tagalog: baybay) or banks of Río Grande de Pampanga.
 The town is sometimes referred to as Makabibe because of the abundance of corals and shells along the Río Grande in earlier times.
-The Macabebes were the first Kapampangans to appear in European recorded history.
-In the Spanish Colonial period of the Philippines, Macabebe was considered one of the oldest and most important communities of Pampanga.

-The ancient town of Macabebe owes its importance to its location along the Rio Grande de la Pampanga (Pampanga River).
-The river's routes and its northern tributaries provided the pathways to the early major settlements in Pampanga.
 The English translation of Macabebe, meaning: 'surrounded by rivers' describes the historical heritage of the ancient town.

-The Macabebe dialect is said to be harsher and louder than others due to how the townspeople communicate across the river.

-The Pampanga River is of great importance to Macabebe.
-Fishing is still a major source of sustenance and income for its residents.
-A number of fisheries can be found along the river.
+History

-The province of Pampanga is also the traditional homeland of the Kapampangan people.
-The Kapampangan of Macabebe had played a dynamic and at times conflicting role in the history of the Philippines.
-They fought against the Spanish in 1571, such as the case when the youthful Tarik Soliman (Bambalito) became the first Kapampangan and Filipino martyr who fought against Spanish rule.
+The residents of Macabebe had played conflicting roles in the history of the Philippines.
+They fought against the Spanish in 1571, during which Tarik Soliman (Bambalito) became the first recorded Kapampangan to fight against Spanish rule.
 They also defended the last Spanish garrison against revolutionaries in 1898.
-The services of the Macabebes led to the naming of a street in Spain's capital city of Madrid in their honor, "Calle de Voluntarios Macabebes."
+The services of the Macabebes led to the naming of a street in the Spanish capital, Madrid, in their honor, "Calle de Voluntarios Macabebes."

-The Kapampangans of Macabebe were also allies of imperial Spain when the Dutch invaders tried to colonize the Philippines.
-They fought together with the Spaniards to protect the islands from its invaders, and in return only the Kapampangan are allowed to study in prominent exclusive schools and universities ran by the Spaniards.
+The residents of Macabebe were also allies of imperial Spain when the Dutch invaders tried to colonize the Philippines.
+They fought together with the Spaniards to protect the islands from its invaders, and in return only the Kapampangan were allowed to study in prominent exclusive schools and universities run by the Spaniards.

 In 1901, American General Frederick Funston and his troops captured Philippine President Emilio Aguinaldo in Palanan, Isabela, with the help of some Kapampangans (later called the Macabebe Scouts after their home locale) who had joined the Americans' side.
 The Americans pretended to be captives of the Macabebes, who were dressed in Philippine Army uniforms.
 Once Funston and his "captors" entered Aguinaldo's camp, they immediately apprehended Aguinaldo and his men.

-During World War II, Japanese fighter and bomber planes air raided the municipalities of Macabebe in December 1941.
+During World War II, Japanese fighter and bomber planes attacked Macabebe in December 1941.
 Macabebe was subsequently occupied by the Japanese Imperial Army in 1942.